Bukama/bukama/README.md

 I'm a software engineer working for the German financial government, primarily dev lead, architect and build management.
 I love [Java](https://www.java.com/), [Jakarta EE](https://jakarta.ee/) and automated testing with [JUnit](https://junit.org/junit5/).

-In my spare time I'm maintaining the JUnit extension library [JUnit Pioneer](https://junit-pioneer.org/) and started to contribute to my favorite build tool - [Maven](https://maven.apache.org/).
+In my spare time I'm a [Maven](https://maven.apache.org/) committer and also one maintainer of the JUnit extension library [JUnit Pioneer](https://junit-pioneer.org/).

 ## Talks
 In 2023, I started to speak at conferences, companies and local [Java User Groups (JUG)](https://dev.java/community/jugs/) more regularly.